 Strength for Survivors is a program that enables cancer survivors to meet with a personal trainer who guides them through the recovery and healing process.
 The program includes massage, yoga, Pilates, strength training, cardiovascular conditioning, and stretching exercises.
 Learn more.

 Yoga classes are offered free of charge for cancer survivors and people receiving cancer treatment.
-Classes are held every Tuesday at 6:30 p.m. and every Thursday at 12:45 p.m. in FitnessOne on the third floor of the Center for Advanced Medicine at Memorial Health.
+Classes are held every Tuesday at 6:30 p.m. and every Thursday at 12:45 p.m. in FitnessOne on the third floor of the Memorial Outpatient and Wellness Center.
 The classes are aimed at meeting the needs of people with cancer, including expanding flexibility and balance and providing relaxation.
 The instructor received specialized training at OM Yoga Center in New York.

 Oncology Interdisciplinary Care Coordination Team